cschlay/COMP.CS.400-Project/01_lexer/README.md

 ### b.
 Comments

-The comment are defined as ignored token, the ignore prefix is PLY definition for the token to be ignored so it won't show up in token list.
+The comments are defined as ignored token, the ignore prefix is PLY definition for the token to be ignored so that it won't show up in token list.

 ```
 t_ignore_COMMENT: str = r"\.\.\..*\.\.\."